hydpy-dev/OpenDA/demos/openda_projects/EnKF/README.rst

 3.163455, 3.059748, 2.919573, 2.782616, 2.674682, 2.560758, 2.446207
 >>> print_values(sim_true[-7:])
 3.092645, 2.964919, 2.842468, 2.725074, 2.612528, 2.504631, 2.40119

+Besides extracting the corrected discharge from the `OpenDA`_ result file, we can read it from HydPy's ensemble member-specific output files.  `hydpy.xml`_ configures writing simulated discharge and lower zone storage values into NetCDF files.  `model.xml`_ defines the names of the respective instance directories for these NetCDF files.
+For example, we find the simulated discharge for the best-guess ensemble member in the following file:

+>>> ncfilepath = "results/instance_00/series/node_sim_q.nc"

+The contained data is (nearly) identical to the one extracted from the `OpenDA`_ result file:

+>>> from netCDF4 import Dataset
+>>> with Dataset(ncfilepath) as ncfile:
+...     print_values(ncfile["sim_q"][-7:, 0])
+3.163454, 3.059747, 2.919572, 2.782614, 2.674681, 2.560757, 2.446206

 The following figure shows the results for the entire simulation period and includes uncertainty bounds for the estimated value of `LZ`_: